 Knowledge Bases And Related Tools (KBART) Standing Committee

 Co-chairs: Noah Levin (Independent), Andrée Rathemacher (University of Rhode Island)

 KBART Web Pages

 Knowledge Bases and Related Tools (KBART) Recommended Practice (NISO RP-9-2014)

-The current KBART Recommended Practice was published in 2014 by NISO to build on the recommendations of the first version of the recommended practice to address areas of metadata for e-books and conference proceedings, packages licensed via consortia deals, and describe how open access metadata might be published and shared in knowledge bases while continuing to supply a format for general transfer of journal data to the knowledge base of a link resolver supplier.
-The KBART Standing Committee now provides support and education activities for KBART and works to streamline publisher approval for inclusion in the KBART Registry, which includes details of contacts, URLs, and instructions relating to the transfer of e-resource metadata between content providers and link resolvers.
+The latest KBART Recommended Practice was published in 2014 by NISO to build on the recommendations of the first version of the recommended practice to address areas of metadata for e-books and conference proceedings, packages licensed via consortia deals, and describe how open access metadata might be published and shared in knowledge bases while continuing to supply a format for general transfer of journal data to the knowledge base of a link resolver supplier.
+The KBART Standing Committee provides support and education activities for KBART and works to streamline publisher approval for inclusion in the KBART Registry, which includes details of contacts, URLs, and instructions relating to the transfer of e-resource metadata between content providers and link resolvers.